 Ton says he talked to three fraud prevention companies before landing with Signifyd.
 But unlike the other two, Signifyd guaranteed each online sale it approved.
 After evaluating a prospective customer’s purchase and payment credentials in real-time, Signifyd could determine if the order was genuine, and they stood behind their decision it if it wasn’t.
-Signifyd is able to do this by leveraging real-time machine learning that incorporates external 3rd party data and compares each buyer’s credentials to transactions across a database of more than 10,000 merchants globally.
+Signifyd is able to do this by leveraging real-time machine learning that incorporates external 3rd party data and compares each buyer’s credentials to transactions across a database of thousands of merchants globally.

 With superior data and specialized risk analysts, Signifyd instantaneously approves and guarantees protection for FR Sport on more orders than Ton and Nguyen could manage by themselves, even though both company principals had degrees in information systems and wrote their own fraud containment code.

 The result: since signing on with Signifyd a year ago, FR Sport’s customer rating has climbed from 8.9 to 9.2, says Ton.
 “That’s a big deal for us because now the customer doesn’t have any hassles when he places an order.
 We don’t delay orders.
 Most of our orders now ship out the same day because there’s no need confirm the address and there’s no need to call the bank and do a three-way call,” he says.